Backup & RestoreBackup & Restore

-Since version 0.19, Kestra Enterprise Edition provides metadata backup & restore functionality.
-This backup feature can be used to back up metadata in a Kestra instance, and restore it in another instance that can be in a different Kestra version or using a different backend.
+Since 0.19, Kestra Enterprise Edition provides metadata backup and restore.
+You can back up metadata from one Kestra instance and restore it into another—even across different Kestra versions or repository/queue backends.

-Currently, the metadata backup will back up all data not related to Executions, including custom blueprints, flows, namespaces, roles, secrets (for JDBC and Elasticsearch secrets manager backend), security integrations, settings, templates, tenants, triggers, users and access bindings.
+A metadata backup includes all data not related to executions: blueprints, flows, namespaces, roles, secrets (for JDBC and Elasticsearch secrets-manager backends), security integrations, settings, templates, tenants, triggers, users, and access bindings.
+To include execution-related data, use the --include-data flag.

 Metadata backup